Code-Institute-Submissions/MS2-3/readme.md

    - When clicked, their style and colour change.
 If the user selects the correct pad it turns green or red if incorrect.

 #### Shot Counter:
+   - The word "shot" as opposed to "points" is used as traditionally sounds loaded into MPC pads are referred to as "one shots".
    - A shot counter is displayed on the drum console.
 This informs the user on how many shots/clicks they have remainig.
 The score decreases by 1 selects an incorrect pad.
    - When the shot counter reaches 0, the "You Lose" modal is diaplayed giving the user the option to check out the spotify playlist, try again or exit.